 As discussed in the "Compensation Discussion and Analysis" section of this proxy statement, our executive compensation program is primarily structured to (i) attract, motivate, and retain talented executives with the skill sets and expertise we need to meet our scientific and business objectives; (ii) be competitive in the marketplace; (iii) tie annual and long-term cash and equity incentives to the achievement of specified performance objectives that will result in increased stockholder value; and (iv) be cost-effective.
 The three primary elements of compensation used to support the above goals are base salary, discretionary annual bonus, and equity awards.
-Although we have not adopted any formal guidelines for allocating total compensation between equity compensation and cash compensation, we maintain compensation plans that tie a substantial portion of our executives' overall compensation to the achievement of corporate goals and success of the Company.
+Although we have not adopted any formal guidelines for allocating total compensation to the achievement of corporate goals and success of the Company.
 The Board believes that our compensation program for our executive officers is appropriately based upon our performance and the individual performance and level of responsibility of the executive officers.
 We urge you to read the "Executive Compensation" section of this proxy statement for details on the Company's executive compensation programs.